jerrywu64/2048-AI/README.txt

 	the AI plays a round.
 Change the "recording" setting (see below) to disable this.

-Adjustable settings (AI.java, static variables):
+Adjustable settings (AI.java, global variables):
 name: Name of the AI as recorded in the high scores. (scores.txt)
 	The usage of this field has been deprecated at least for now.
 recording: whether or not the program will output files (game